krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ### Spring Boot microservices
 {: #context-id-spring }

-Let's try to join Spring Boot microservices with the contextual profiling.
+Let's try to join Spring Boot microservices with contextual profiling.
 In Spring Boot 3.0 we have included **Micrometer Tracing**.
-One of its functionalities is generating **context ID** (called ```traceId```) for every request.
-That ```traceId``` is passed during execution to other Spring Boot microservices.
+One of its functionalities is generating a **context ID** (called ```traceId```) for every request.
+That ```traceId``` is passed during the execution to other Spring Boot microservices.
 We just need to pass that ```traceId``` to the async-profiler and we are done.

-Since that PR is not merged to the master you need to compile async-profiler from sources.
+Since that PR is not merged into master, you need to compile the async-profiler from sources.
 I compiled it on my Ubuntu x86 with glibc [here](https://github.com/krzysztofslusarski/async-profiler-demos/blob/master/libasyncProfiler.so){:target="_blank"}.
-It may not work on every linux on every machine.
-If it's your case, just compile the profiler from sources.
+It may not work on every Linux on every machine.
+If this is your case, just compile the profiler from sources.
 It's really easy.

-Ok, let's integrate it with an async-profiler.
-This time I will use the Java API.
-For a start simple utility class:
+Ok, let's integrate it with the async-profiler.
+This time I will use the Java API:

 ```java
 public abstract class AsyncProfilerUtils {